 London zone map

 You can see the zone on the tube map.
 The zones are marked in either white or lilac.
 Scroll around or type in a station name in the search box to see the zone.

 If you’re staying in a part of London that is not on the tube network, see the National Rail services map (pdf) to find out what the zone is for your closest train station.

 What London transport zones do I need?

-First you need to find the closest underground or train station to your home or your hotel.
-Then you need to find the zone of the station you want to travel to.
+Find the closest underground or train station to your home or your hotel.
+Then find the zone of the station you want to travel to.
 If you’re visiting London for sightseeing or to shop this will probably be zone 1.

 When you know the zones you need to pay for, what you do depends on the type of ticket/pass you buy:

 Weekly or monthly Travelcards

 Pay as you go Oyster card

 If you use a Pay as you go Oyster card, you need to top-up your card with enough money to either pay for a single journey for the zones you travel through or add enough money to cover the cost of the ‘daily cap’ if you want unlimited travel for the day.